RoverPlatform/rover-ios/README.md

 In most cases, it makes sense to do this in your AppDelegate's `application(_:didFinishLaunchingWithOptions:)` method.

-## Monitoring for beacons and geofences
+## Monitoring for Beacons and Geofences

 Call the `startMonitoring` method to begin monitoring for beacons and geofences.
 You can do this immediately after initializing the Rover SDK or you may choose to do this at a later time.